wevm/viem/.changeset/good-geckos-type.md

 "viem": patch
 ---

-Updated publicnode rpc urls to new format
+Updated Publicnode RPC URLs to new format.